kaday/weather/forecast.md

 # Forecast
 ## Today
-Cloudy with a chance of Sun.
+Cloudy with a chance of pizza
 ###
-Morning rainbows at first then light showers
+Rainbows at first then showers later